edoloughlin/nasc/docs/sse-vs-websockets.md

 2. Transport selection
    - Default: SSE.
    - Global override: `connect({ transport: 'ws' | 'sse' | 'auto' })` where `auto` prefers WS only if a feature requests it.
-   - Per‑instance override: allow `na-transport="ws|sse|inherit"` on `na-instance` containers; the client chooses WS if any active instance requests WS.
+   - Per‑instance override: allow `na-transport="ws|sse|inherit"` on `na-scope` containers; the client chooses WS if any active instance requests WS.

 3. Identity
    - Generate/stash a `clientId` in `localStorage` and append to `/events` + include in POST body.